Jefferson-marques/PJ2/README.md

 # Paulo Jefferson

-As a experienced Data Scientist and Graduated in Pharmacy and currently do a master's degree in pathology
+As a experienced Data Scientist and Graduated in Pharmacy and currently do a Master's degree in Pathology

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/paulo-jefferson-2bba01119/)